watson0x90/Presentations/bsides_slc_2025/demo_code/README.md

-# 🛡️ BSides SLC 2025 Demo Code
+# 🛡️ Dirty Little DotNet Hooker - BSides SLC 2025 Demo Code

 This repository contains demonstration code for the BSides SLC 2025 presentation on dynamic binary instrumentation and hooking techniques using Frida.